-Inlicensing Overview
+Licensing Overview

-On November 4, 2021, we entered a licensing agreement with the South Korean company Hanmi Pharmaceutical Co Ltd. ("Hanmi") for the clinical and commercial development of tuspetinib (formerly HM43239).
-Under the terms of the agreement, Hanmi granted Aptose exclusive worldwide rights to tuspetinib for all indications.
+On November 4, 2021, we entered into a licensing agreement (the "Tuspetinib Licensing Agreement") with the South Korean company Hanmi Pharmaceutical Co Ltd. ("Hanmi") for the clinical and commercial development of tuspetinib (formerly HM43239).
+Under the terms of the Tuspetinib Licensing Agreement, Hanmi granted us exclusive worldwide rights to tuspetinib for all indications.
 Hanmi received an upfront payment of \$12.5 million, including \$5 million in cash and \$7.5 million in Common Shares.
 Hanmi will also receive up to \$407.5 million in future milestone payments contingent upon achieving certain clinical, regulatory and sales milestones across several potential indications, as well as tiered royalties on net sales.
 The term of the agreement will continue on a product-by-product and country-by-country basis until the expiration of the royalty period for such product in such country.
-The licenses to Aptose will survive and become non-exclusive, perpetual, irrevocable and fully paid-up on a product-by-product and country-by-country basis, upon their natural expiration under the terms of the agreement.
+The licenses to us will survive and become non-exclusive, perpetual, irrevocable and fully paid-up on a product-by-product and country-by-country basis, upon their natural expiration under the terms of the agreement.